Performance Improvement Plans (PIPs): Complete Guide (+ Pro Tips)

 There are multiple reasons why someone might be put on a PIP.
-It might not all be down to you and instead is about the company taking ownership as well.
+It might not all be down to you, but instead, it’s about the company taking ownership as well.

 Focus on what you can do next and what you can control.
-It’s important that you react in a professional manner as your manager could be trying to gauge your reaction as well.
+It’s important that you respond professionally, as your manager may also be trying to gauge your response.

 A PIP doesn’t mean you’re going to be fired.
-In fact, it’s actually a good sign that the company wants to help you improve.
+It’s actually a good sign that the company wants to help you improve.
 Rather than firing you outright, they want to help you develop in your role.
 So, try to look at it through a more positive lens and take some deep breaths.

 Go in with a Positive Attitude